jcalero/ksp-techtree-edit/README.md

 Description
 -----
 An external, visual, point-and-click tool for editing and creating custom tech trees for Kerbal Space Program.
-The tool generates the text files used by *other* plugins, such as **TreeManager**, **TreeLoader** and **ATC**, hence one of these plugins are required for the trees to get loaded into the game itself.
+The tool generates the text files used by *other* plugins, such as **TechManager**, **TreeLoader** and **ATC**, hence one of these plugins are required for the trees to get loaded into the game itself.

 Installation
 -----